 Detectives say Pierce may be driving a white 2002 GMC pickup truck bearing Louisiana license plate W144768.
 His direction of travel is unknown.

-A family member posted on Facebook that Pierce may have been seen passing the Daily Stop on Highway 10 in Jackson just before noon on Sunday heading towards LA 61.
+A family member posted on Facebook that Pierce may have been seen passing the Daily Stop on Highway 10 in Jackson in late October heading towards LA 61.

 “If daddy’s watching this, just find a police department or hospital somewhere.
 They’re all notified in the area that we’re looking for you," said Rocky Pierce, Pierce’s son.

 Rocky wants his dad to come home safe.

 “We’ve got people everywhere looking, and it’s just unbelievable that somebody hasn’t spotted this truck and reported it yet,” said Pierce.